Creating and Running Symfony Projects

 2

-Make sure to start the corresponding database service (MySQL or PostgreSQL) in the ServBay control panel.
+Ensure the relevant database services (MySQL or PostgreSQL) are started via the ServBay control panel.

 - For MySQL: ServBay’s default MySQL user is